sparrovv/defme/README.md

 # defme

-Returns a word definition, synonyms, examples from `Wordnik API` and translation from https://github.com/sparrovv/gotr
+`Defme` returns a word definition, synonyms, examples from `Wordnik API` and translation from https://github.com/sparrovv/gotr

 ### Prerequisites: